haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_routes.md

 In the first sample, the server responds directly to a request of the form `http://example.com/hello`, but it issues a _301 redirect_ for `http://www.example.com/mypath` (to `http://example.com/mypath`).

 ## Wildcard routes {#cloud-yaml-routes-sample-wild}
 {{site.data.var.ece}} supports wildcard routes, so you can map multiple subdomains to the same application.
 This works for {% glossarytooltip 510de766-1ebd-4546-bf38-c618c9c945d2 %}redirect{% endglossarytooltip %} and upstream routes.
-You prefix the route with an asterisk (\*).
-For example, the following routes to the same application:
+You prefix the route with an asterisk (\*). 例如， the following routes to the same application:

 -  `*.example.com`
 -  `www.example.com`